 Keep What You Learn in Context

-Information shared by people other than the candidate may not be the best indicator of what the candidate is like.
-“People tag each other in silly stories and pictures they see all time,” Skeabeck says.
-“Sometimes you have to take it with a grain of salt because it might not be coming from the candidate; they may have even been tagged by someone who doesn’t know the candidate.”
+In particular, information shared by people other than the candidate may not be the best indicator of what the candidate is like.
+For instance, something that may be considered a red flag might not be coming from the candidate; it could have been posted on their feed by someone else or they may have even been tagged by someone who doesn’t know them.

 Properly Leverage Social Media and More for Your Recruitment Needs

 As you can see, drafting a social media policy for recruitment purposes will enable you to leverage this powerful tool without crossing over into dangerous legal territory.
 Sign up to learn more about this and other crucial recruiting, onboarding, and HR tactics today.

 Legal Disclaimer: This article is not intended as a substitute for professional legal advice.
 Always seek the advice of an attorney regarding any legal questions you may have.